 Prioritization: like at most startups, every day we face the challenge of balancing unlimited needs and limited resources.
 We’re constantly talking about priorities, considering importance vs. urgency, and seeing how our time is best spent.
-We live and breathe prioritization — out of necessity — but how do you apply that to a list of hundreds of requests?
-We needed the true priorities of each and every project (and sub-project!) compared to one another in order to act.
+But how do you apply that to a list of hundreds of detailed requests?
+We needed the true priorities of the big picture projects in order to act.

-Transparency and Collaboration: we use a TEAL management system that embraces transparency for the entire team and shared decision making power.
+Transparency and Collaboration: at Bridge we use a TEAL management system for transparency in the entire team and shared decision making power.
 We seek advice, avoid making unilateral decisions without input from others, and ensure buy-in before moving forward.
 I wanted the process to be collaborative because of this, but also so that everyone understood the needs of the entire company and not just their own teams.